craigmillerdev/herimp-500map/README.md

-# herimp-500map

-Mixxx: Hercules Impulse 500 mappings
+# Mixxx: Hercules Impulse 500 Controller mappings

 FORKED FROM resetreboot/herimp-500map.
-Significant consmectic changes to code, some bugfixes, some changes to features for personal preference.
+Significant cosmetic changes to code, some bugfixes, some changes to features for personal preference.

 > [!WARNING]
 > Use at your own risk.

 ## Overview

-This repository contains custom mappings for the Hercules Impulse 500 (DJControl Impulse 500) controller for Mixxx, the free and open-source DJ software.
+This repository contains custom mappings for the Hercules Impulse 500 controller for Mixxx, the free and open-source DJ software.

 ## Features Implemented